AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-log-messages/view-logs.md

 To view information about account related activity for on-premises components, you can view PI to OCS Agent logs in the Windows Event Viewer. <!-- AF 11/16/21 This intro doesn't seem quite right. -->

-To view the PI to OCS Agent logs, follow these steps:
+To view the PI to OCS Agent logs:

 1. Select Windows **Start**, then select **Windows Administrative Tools** > **Event Viewer**.